LBlend/mann-eller-kvinne/README-en.md

 docker run -d -p 5000:5000 --name mann-eller-kvinne-backend ghcr.io/lblend/mann-eller-kvinne:latest
 ```

-You are free to change the variables as you desire.
+We reommend using the supplied command above.
+You are however free to change variables as you please if you know what you're doing.

+Note that changing the internal port will break the application without making changes to the code.

+Also note that by using our prebuilt images, you won't have the ability to change the port at all.

 </details>